 In its 2012 Energy Efficiency Strategy, the U.K. government concluded that, “through socially cost-effective investment in energy efficiency we could be saving 196 terawatt-hours in 2020, equivalent to 22 power stations.”
 The EDR pilot will address the lingering questions about the program’s practicality and cost effectiveness.
 If it succeeds, it will represent an attractive approach for meeting the country’s long-term decarbonization targets.

-Tags: Demand Response, Energy Efficiency, Policy & Regulation, Smart Buildings Program
+Tags: Demand-Side Management, Energy Efficiency, Policy & Regulation, Smart Buildings Program

 | No Comments »